-It is a brand new year and let me start the year by sharing the crochet pattern and tutorial of this beautiful Star Stitch Tote, crochet from jute twine.
+It is a brand new year, and let me start the year by sharing this beautiful Star Stitch Crochet Tote Bag pattern & tutorial, crocheted from jute twine.

 scroll ⬇️ to get the pattern & tutorial

-The pattern begins from the tote base and works upward with the Star Stitch patterns, and ends with another few top edge rounds.
-You may add or reduces the number of rounds for the tote body to create a tote of different lengths.
+The crochet tote bag pattern begins from the tote base and works upward with the Star Stitch crochet patterns, and ends with another few top-edge rounds.
+You may add or reduces the number of rounds for the tote body to create a tote bag of different lengths.

-I love the rustic presence of jute twine.
-It is pretty to be crochet into many projects, even a doily for the table.
+The main reason why I chose it is because I love the rustic presence of the jute twine.
+It is pretty to crochet into many projects, even a doily for the table.
 Besides, it is great for DIY crafts for your homes, especially weaving, macrame and wrapping; get more ideas here.

 Additionally, crochet with jute twine is relatively cheaper than yarn.
 I bought them from a local dollar shop which cost something like US$1.50 every 100 yards (a roll).
 The project called for 250 yards, so I need 3 rolls.
 That adds up to a total cost of only about US$4.50.
 Darn cheap for a stylish crochet tote!!!

-If you can’t take the smell and jute’s roughness, please substitute it with other similar material.
-Raffia is an excellent replacement next to jute twine to crochet this tote bag, and you may crochet it with a 3mm or a 3.5mm hook.
-However, by changing the yarn to raffia and a smaller hook size, the crochet tote bag will be slightly smaller.
-If you want to maintain it to the same size, you may crochet with 2 strand raffia yarn and a 5mm hook.
+If you can’t take the smell and jute’s roughness, please substitute it with another similar material.
+Raffia yarn is an excellent replacement next to jute twine to crochet this tote bag, and you may crochet it with a 3mm or a 3.5mm hook.
+However, by changing the yarn to raffia and smaller hook size, the crochet tote bag will be slightly smaller.
+If you want to maintain it to the same size, you may crochet with 2-strand raffia yarn and a 5mm hook.

 Happy crochet!

-If you would like to have more other bag and purse patterns, get them here.
+If you would like to have more other free bag and purse patterns, get them from the link.

 Crochet pattern of a beautiful rustic look star stitch tote by using jute twine.
-Picture tutorial and video link available to make the instruction easy to understand & to follow.
+Picture tutorials and video links are available to make the instructions easy to understand & follow.

 Dimension: